 Grist supplements the standard suite of CRUD permissions with a fifth type – ‘S’, for structure.

-The structure permission also helps owners protect sensitive data used in formulas.
-Column formulas and the data they reveal are not limited by access control rules.
-For example, if Table A uses column formulas to return data from a confidential Table B, a user with structure permissions in Table A could manipulate the column formulas to glean unintended confidential information from Table B – even if they don’t have access to Table B at all.
+The structure permission also protects sensitive data from being extracted via formulas.
+Column formulas access data for calculations without being limited by access control rules.
+For example, a user with structure permission could create a formula in Table A which looks up and returns data from a confidential Table B – even if they don’t have access to Table B directly.

-By restricting that user’s access level in Table A to something below the ‘S’ level, the user will still be able to view the intended output of the formulas and make changes to the data in Table A without being able to edit formulas and find confidential data.
+A user without the ‘S’ permission can still be allowed to view the output of the formulas or to make changes to data, but without being able to edit formulas and use them to extract confidential data.

 Private tables, hidden in plain sight

-Instead of requiring you to duplicate data, Grist lets document owners set access rules for individual tables within a document, designating some as private tables.
-Private tables have their own set of CRUD permissions that are more restrictive than those assigned at the document level, allowing you to keep sensitive information in the same document as information you want to share.
+Instead of requiring you to duplicate data, Grist lets document owners set access rules for individual tables within a document, in effect turning some into private tables.
+Tables have their own set of CRUD permissions that are more restrictive than those assigned at the document level, allowing you to keep sensitive information in the same document as the information you want to share.

 For example, a quarterly report shared widely across an organization might be the same document that contains a table of highly confidential financial data accessible only to a select few executives.

-Private tables are neither accessible nor visible to document users who haven’t been granted specific access – hiding in plain sight, only known to those who need to know about them.
+Private tables are neither accessible nor visible to document users who haven’t been granted read access to them – hiding in plain sight, only known to those who need to know about them.
 Keeping confidential and less-sensitive information in the same Grist document helps organizations maintain a single source of truth and avoid duplicating data or maintaining different database versions that can fall out of sync.

 Share data with the world without letting the world in